syncfusion-content/blazor-docs/blazor/datagrid/templates.md

----
-layout: post
-title: Templates in Blazor DataGrid component - Syncfusion
-description: Checkout and learn about Templates in Blazor DataGrid component of Syncfusion, and more details
-platform: Blazor
-component: DataGrid
-documentation: ug
----

 # Templates

 Blazor has templated components which accepts one or more UI segments as input that can be rendered as part of the component during component rendering.
 DataGrid is a templated blazor component, that allow you to customize various part of the UI using template parameters.
 It allow you to render custom components or content based on your own logic.